skinnyrad/Mr-Radar/README.md

 ![Mr Radar Photo](https://user-images.githubusercontent.com/20311289/212752046-b7969797-d6ee-4c6b-bb99-d615fbe3a9d1.png)

-Mr. Radar has the following indicators.
+Mr. Radar has the following indicators that appear on the Trinket M0.
 - Small Green LED: Mr. Radar is ON.
+LED is located to the left of the µUSB connector.
-- Large Green Light: Mr. Radar has discovered a network device.
+- Large Green LED: Mr. Radar has discovered a network device.
+LED is the neopixel in the center.
-- Large Orange Light: Mr. Radar has discovered a network device that can only support 10/100 Mbits/s.
+- Large Orange LED: Mr. Radar has discovered a network device that can only support 10/100 Mbits/s.
+LED is the neopixel in the center.
 - Small Rapid Blinking Red LED: Mr. Radar has detected PoE in a Mode A configuration.
+LED is located to the right of the µUSB connector.
 - Small Slowly Blinking Red LED: Mr. Radar has detected PoE in a Mode B configuration.
+LED is located to the right of the µUSB connector.

 ## Github File Structure
 The hardware folder contains the KiCad project files for Mr. Radar.
 The MrRadar_firmware folder contains the .ino file for the Arduino IDE.
 These files will be used to program the Trinket M0 which controls Mr. Radar.